 1.)
 Is the GRE required?

 3.)
-What if I do not have all of my materials ready by the December 1 deadline?
+What if I do not have all my materials ready by the application deadline?

 4.)
 I'm an international applicant, do I have to submit proof of English proficiency?

-Applicants who are foreign nationals or whose native language is not English must meet one of the following standards to meet Rice’s English Language Proficiency standard:
+Applicants who are foreign nationals and those whose native language is not English must provide evidence of English proficiency.
+This can be shown by any of the following:

-- At least a 90 on the iBT TOEFL.
+- At least a 90 on the iBT TOEFL or iBT Home Edition.

 - At least 7 on the IELTS.